 Fees and Funding

 Tuition fee: £1,600 (Fees include all programme materials, daytime refreshments and lunch in Lincoln's Inn on the final day).

 A small number of discounted places at £1,200 have been reserved for those in the early stages of their career, students, and those working for non-governmental organisations.
 Please clearly register your interest for a discounted place in your statement of interest.

 One merit-based scholarship is available for a delegate from a developing country, and will cover the tuition-fee only.
-Applicants will be assessed on the detail entailed in their statement of interest.
+Applicants will be assessed on their statement of interest.

 - For any course related questions, please contact the convenor Dr Muin Boase: firstname.lastname@example.org